fifthfloorsoftware/swag4k/README.md

 const router = require('koa-router')

-//jsdoc with swagger title should be at top of any file you want swagger4k to find /**
+//jsdoc with @swagger title should be at top of any file you want swagger4k to find /**
  * @swagger
  * @name pet